 1.d4 d5 2.c4 e6 3.Nc3 Nf6 4.cxd5 exd5 5.Bg5 Be7

-In recent games the Grandmaster Liviu-Dieter Nisipeanu has been experimenting with an interesting straightforward move order that has led to rich positions with good chances for the second player.
-His idea is to play the next moves: h6, Re8, b6, Bb7 and then continue with c5 or Nbd7 followed by c5, depending on how white set his pieces.
+In recent games, Grandmaster Liviu-Dieter Nisipeanu has been experimenting with an interesting straightforward move order that has led to rich positions with good chances for the second player.
+His idea is to play the next moves: h6, Re8, b6, Bb7.
+And then, to continue with c5 or Nbd7 followed by c5, depending on how white set his pieces.

 It looks like quite a simple and harmless system, but black’s potential hanging pawns in the center can generate enough activity.
 The standard position black aims for is as in the following diagram:

 The system lacks forced lines, which is good.
-A glance at a few games is enough to understand the positions are lively and old enough to be used as “new surprise weapons” any tournament day.
-The system shall be good for those who are not too much into heavy theory and want something simple to understand, but still rich in possibilities.
+A glance at a few games is enough to understand the positions are lively and old enough to be used as “new surprise weapons” on any tournament day.
+The system shall be good for those who are not too much into heavy theory.
+Also, if somebody wants something simple to understand that’s still rich in possibilities.